puppetlabs/puppetlabs-postgresql/README.md

 Sets the default database locale for all databases created with this module.
 On certain operating systems, this is also used during the `template1` initialization, so it becomes a default outside of the module as well.
 Default: undef, which is effectively `C`. **On Debian, you'll need to ensure that the 'locales-all' package is installed for full functionality of PostgreSQL.**

+##### `timezone`

+Sets the default timezone of the postgresql server.
+The postgresql built-in default is taking the systems timezone information.

 ##### `logdir`

 Overrides the default PostgreSQL log directory.
 Default: initdb's default path.